onap/archive-appc-deployment/docs/APPC Ansible Adapter/APPC Ansible Adapter.rst

     c.
 Playbooks

-      Playbooks can either be provided as stand alone text files or gzipped tar file (playbooks with roles sub-directories) either stored in a local file or in an SQL database.
+      Playbooks can either be provided as stand alone text files or gzipped tar file (playbooks with roles sub-directories) either stored in a local file.

       Naming convention: anything\_LCM@M.mn.{yml,tar.gz} where version number M is a digit and mn are subversion number digits.